10 Ways to Get Peace Lilies to Bloom Quickly

 5. Give it the Right Amount of Light

-Bright and diffused light will give your peace lilies the energy to photosynthesize and produce more blooms.
+Bright and diffused light will give your peace lilies the energy to photosynthesize and produce more blooms!

 6. Expose the Plant to a Right Temperature

-Do not let the temperature go below 12 C (54 F) and avoid exposing the plant to temperatures higher than 86 F or 30 C for best blooms.
+Do not let the temperature go below 12 C (54 F), and avoid exposing the plant to temperatures higher than 86 F or (30 C) for best blooms.

 7. Keep Photoperiod / Photoperiodism in Mind

 Photoperiodism is the response to changes in day length that enables plants to adapt to seasonal changes in their environment, making them grow and flower better.
+So, if you want your peace lily to flower more, exposing it to dark, uninterrupted, longer nights can promote that.
+Do you know there are other flowers that flower after long, dark nights?

-8. Avoid Using Chlorine in the Water
+8. Avoid Using Tap Water

 9. Use the Right Fertlizer and Avoid Overfeeding